 "Not Now, Charlie" has Charlie get called out by all the other characters for his constant joking around.

-"King of the Railway" has a brief scene where Toby explicitly states that Henry doesn't need special coal (a major point of continuity failure in the most recent episodes), saying that it was fixed years ago.
+"King of the Railway" has a brief scene where Toby explicitly states that Henry doesn't need special coal, saying that it was fixed years ago.

 They Wasted a Perfectly Good Character: The Logging Locos suffer from this.
 Logging was a major industry that involved lots of interesting, specialized locomotives.
 Bash and Dash were both based on a locomotive with log-hauling gear equipped, and Ferdinand is based on a geared locomotive that was popular for logging operations.
 However, none of this was ever the character's focus; they instead fell into Scrappy and Creator's Pet territory due to them (and Misty Island by extension) appearing in nearly every episode and only being portrayed as goofballs who don't fit on Sodor.

 Truthfully the show is profound at this due to it's Merchandise-Driven drive to introduce Loads and Loads of Characters.
-Almost every season introduces two or three new engines that get a spotlight episode each...and then are forgotten about, usually appearing in a handful of background cameos at best.
+Almost every season introduces two or three new engines that get a spotlight episode each...and then are forgotten about, usually appearing in a handful of background cameos at best (egregiously, the eleventh season character Billy only appeared in one episode and then completely disappeared without a trace; he was slated to appear in season thirteen's "Splish, Splash, Splosh!", but was inexplicably replaced by Charlie, a character who is based on the same locomotive type as Billy; his one-episode appearance means he was definitely only introduced to quickly and cheaply advertise a new toy).
 This tends to be zigzagged in it's treatment of the cast from the original The Railway Series novels (Daisy appeared in only three episodes, compared to the books where she became a prominent character, however minor characters such as Bertie, Harold and Diesel are regulars in the show and have been granted numerous spotlight episodes).

 Andrew Brenner seems to be going out of his way to avoid this, bringing several underutilized characters back into the spotlight (Paxton, notably) and giving them more prominent development.

 Viewer Gender Confusion: This is apparently more common than you'd expect.
 Quite a few children mistook Mavis for a male.
-Skarloey, Rheneas, and Rusty have been mistaken for females before (not to mention Rusty was mistakenly referred to as female by Michael Brandon).
+Skarloey, Rheneas, and Rusty have been mistaken for females before (not to mention Rusty was mistakenly referred to as female by Michael Brandon in the initial television broadcasts of the ninth seasons episodes that Rusty starred in; later airings and DVD releases fixed this).
 Out of the main cast, James is mistaken as a female disturbingly often.

 You would be amazed at how many people have made Thomas episodes overdubbed with some of George Carlin's acts.